August rain drops tumble onto London pavements.

 I sit outside a cafe at Notting Hill Gate, genteel Notting Hill sheltering from the rain

 An old lady rough sleeper shuffles by my table, reeking of stale old lady piss.

-She pauses for a moment that turns into an eternity as she rests her hand on my table.
+She pauses for a moment that turns to eternity as she rests her hand on my table.

-The smell of her seeps into me, I try to stop myself retching, wishing she would go away,
+The smell of her soaks into me, I try to stop myself retching, wishing only she would go away,

 I stare at her gnarly hand, long twisted fingers, nails caked in grime.

-She asks me if I have a fag, and I lie, no sorry last one.
+She asks me if I have a cigarette, and I lie, holding mine up I say sorry last one.

 Her gaze fixes on me, tired eyes filled with forgetfulness and I know she’s seen through me.

 I finish my coffee and leave her leaning on the table for support.

 Skulking away to cold am I to make her passage more gentle with a cigarette or a few coins